5rahim/seanime/README.md

 - 🔒 No data collection
 - ✈️ **Offline mode**
   - Use the main features as if you were online, with cached metadata and images
-  - Record your progress offline and sync when you’re back online
+  - Track your progress and manage your lists offline and sync when you’re back online

 ### Anime